Exceptional Pediatric Care for Your Newborn and Child

 At Cooper, we believe in family-centered health care – an approach to the planning, delivery and evaluation of care that is grounded in a mutually beneficial partnership among the family, patient and doctor.
 We listen to and honor your family's perspectives and choices.

-Our board-certified general pediatricians specialize in preventive and primary care of infants, children, and adolescents ranging from birth to 18 years of age.
+Our board-certified general pediatric specialists focus in preventive and primary care of infants, children, and adolescents ranging from birth to 18 years of age.
 This includes the diagnosis and treatment of illnesses, as well as counseling parents on how to be active participants in their child's health care.
 Working in partnership with our pediatric specialists at The Children's Regional Hospital at Cooper, we also provide pediatric care for children with chronic diseases or special health needs.

 Cooper’s exceptional pediatric care also includes: